Tiro1999/HomeLabTools/DataAnalyticsTools/meas/T001/readme.md

 it will automatically define a unique CSV file name for your testrun with the following pattern 'T001_testDate_Brandname_ModelNumber_imprintDate.csv'

+## Current State - In Progress
+There are a few things I really want to change before further updating any results.

 ## Battery Profiles
 If you adjust the "assumed dead Voltage" below the given Value for the battery type please keep the constPower value identical for comparison reasons.